Sun Life Long-Term Disability Denial

 Who Is Sun Life?

 Sun Life is one of the largest distributors of disability insurance in the world.
 They offer both long-term and short-term disability policies.
-While they’re based in Toronto, they sell policies in the American market and are therefore subject to U.S. ERISA laws that apply to disability insurance available through your employer.
+While they’re based in Toronto, they sell policies in the U.S. market and are therefore subject to ERISA (Employee Retirement Income Security Act of 1975), which applies to disability insurance available through your employer.

 What does this mean for you?
 It means that when it comes to appealing a denial, you’re facing an uphill battle.
 Even in cases where your case is strong enough to move forward with an appeal, you will find that you are up against someone who will use every legal trick in the book, with full knowledge of the law, to frustrate the process.